mahikshith/Fine-tuning-Transfromer---text-summarizer-using-Nvidia-Cuda/README.md

 3. Fine-tune the Pegasus model using the provided training script (`train.py`).
 This script defines the training parameters, data loading, and fine-tuning process.
 4. Evaluate the model on the test set using the evaluation script (`evaluate.py`).
 This script calculates the ROUGE scores to measure the model's performance.
 5. Use the fine-tuned model for inference on new dialogues.

+## Challanges :

+The dialogues are huge in the dataset and frequently face CUDA out of memory errors , that's we used Memory fragmentation

+What is memory fragmentation?

+Imagine your GPU memory as a parking lot.
+When you first start, it's empty and you can park large vehicles (tensors) easily.
+However, as you allocate and deallocate memory (cars entering and leaving), the free space becomes fragmented into smaller, non-contiguous chunks.
+This makes it difficult to find a single, large space for a new, big tensor, even if there's enough total free space available.
+This leads to the "CUDA out of memory" error.

+PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True.

+This environment variable is a way to fine-tune how PyTorch manages memory allocation on your NVIDIA GPU.
+It's specifically designed to address a common issue called memory fragmentation.

+How does expandable_segments:True help?

+This setting aims to mitigate fragmentation by enabling a feature called "expandable segments" within the PyTorch CUDA memory allocator.
+With expandable segments enabled, the allocator can try to merge these smaller free chunks into larger blocks when a large allocation request comes in.
+This reduces fragmentation and allows PyTorch to use the available GPU memory more efficiently.